fluxninja/aperture/docs/content/concepts/agent-group.md

 <!-- vale on -->

-- **Efficient Management**: Agent groups facilitate the efficient management of multiple agents within complex environments, such as [sidecar](/get-started/installation/agent/kubernetes/operator/sidecar.md) or multi-cluster installations.
+- **Efficient Management**: Agent groups facilitate the efficient management of multiple Agents within complex environments, such as [sidecar](/get-started/installation/agent/kubernetes/operator/sidecar.md) or multi-cluster installations.
 They enable scaling of Aperture configuration to meet the demands of intricate setups.